floriensk/deep_learning_homework/README.md

 ## Aim of the project
 The primary objective is to extract a number of facial features from images of faces.
 For this purpose, we use some databases of facial images available online, along with some pre-trained, online available models to accelerate the learning process

+### Medium post

+The medium blog post we write is an essay according to the topic face recognition neural networks we choose.
+The essay is about to describe the function and the plan in 2000 characters.
+As a requirement, it will be written in hungarian.

+A projektet a "Deep learning a gyakorlatban Python és LUA alapon" (http://smartlab.tmit.bme.hu/oktatas-deep-learning) keretein belül csináltuk.

+The project belongs to the subject "Deep learning a gyakorlatban Python és LUA alapon" (http://smartlab.tmit.bme.hu/oktatas-deep-learning) within we made the network.

 ### Database sources
 We found 2 database sources for the project, both of them contain 4 labels.
 The first one is the UTKFace database, the second one is the FairFace dataset (Face Attribute Dataset for Balanced Race, Gender, and Age).
 #### UTKFace dataset